Last update: 12.06.2018

 Conclusion of the SaferVPN review: Yeah, but no

-SaferVPN offers really good speeds (for certain servers), unblocks Netflix, Hulu, and other media streamers, automatic security for your internet traffic when connected to public WiFi hotspots, and IP spoofing to access geo-restricted content.
-So, if you are not the kind of user whose life, world, living, career, or freedom would be at stake by using the wrong VPN, SaferVPN may be a good choice for you.
+SaferVPN offers okay speeds (for certain servers) and unblocks Netflix, Hulu and other media streamers.
+It automatically secures your internet traffic when connected to public WiFi hotspots.
+But it’s also fine for IP spoofing to access geo-restricted content.
+If you’re not someone whose life, world, living, career, or freedom would be at stake, SaferVPN may be a good choice for you.

-You have nothing to lose really since there are a 24-hour free trial and a 30-day money-back guarantee.
-If you don’t like it, you can still find better VPN solutions here on our website by visiting our Best VPN Services page, for example.
+You have nothing to lose really since there’s a 24-hour free trial as well as a 30-day money-back guarantee.
+If you don’t like it, you can still find better VPN solutions on our website by visiting our Best VPN Services page, for example.

 Let us learn from your experience